NVISION Centers

 When you develop cataracts, there are several symptoms that may appear, but in early stages, these may be irregular, mildly annoying, or mimic an existing condition like a refractive error.
 Most cataracts develop slowly, so the symptoms may progress in ways that you get used to easily.
 If you do not get regular eye exams so an optometrist or ophthalmologist can keep track of your vision changes, then you may experience serious symptoms before you get appropriate treatment.

-It is important to know signs of a developing cataract and what they look like, so you can ask questions and get help from eye doctors who can diagnose your symptoms appropriately.
-The most reported symptoms of cataracts include:
+It is important to know signs of a developing cataract, such as dizziness, and what they look like, so you can ask questions and get help from eye doctors who can diagnose your symptoms appropriately.
+The most reported symptoms of cataracts are detailed in the following table:

 Cataract Treatment is Simple to Manage Over Time